singlemaltcreative/wp-docker/readme.md

 ## What's Inside

 This project is based on [docker-compose](https://docs.docker.com/compose/).
-By default, the following containers are started: PHP-FPM, MariaDB, Elasticsearch, nginx, and Memcached.
+By default, the following containers are started: PHP-FPM, MariaDB, Elasticsearch, nginx, phpmyadmin, dnsmasq, and Memcached.
 The `/wordpress` directory is the web root which is mapped to the nginx container.

 You can directly edit PHP, nginx, and Elasticsearch configuration files from within the repo as they are mapped to the correct locations in containers.